Mc-Zen/zero/README.md

 <!-- Zero takes a different approach to units than other packages: -->
 ### 1. The `quan` function
+The function `quan`
+Similar to `num`, the function `quan` takes one argument, specifying a value and a unit − or just one of them.
+A few examples:
+- `quan[1.2 m/s]` - the space is optional
+- `quan[-2.0+-.4e3 m/s]` - the value works just like `num`
+- `quan[GHz]` - units can also go without a value
+- `quan[600us]` - "u" is changed to "µ"

+The precise syntax for specifying units is explained in the next section.
+Units of the SI system and units that may be used in compliance with the SI system are automatically recognized and annotated with alt descriptions, see also [accessibility](#accessibility) below.

 ### 2. Predefined units